csirak1528/supreme/readme.md

         T-Shirts
         Sweatshirts
         Shorts

+Make sure to save your changes and exit your editor

 The Next Steps Handle Uploading the files to Browser:
 This is a Chrome Extension so use Google Chrome